ONSgeo/Area_Classification/README.md

 # Data
 ### England and Wales
-Data for E&W is collected from the bulk download available on their census data platforms ([NOMIS 2021 Census Bulk Data Download](https://www.nomisweb.co.uk/sources/census_2021_bulk)).
+Data for England and Wales is collected from the bulk download available on their census data platforms ([NOMIS 2021 Census Bulk Data Download](https://www.nomisweb.co.uk/sources/census_2021_bulk)).
 Table codes generally start with "TS".

 **Exceptions:**
 * Manual download needed for England and Wales disability data required to calculate Standardised Illness Ratio (SIR)
 ### Northern Ireland
-Data for Northern Ireland (NI) is collected from the bulk download available on their census data platforms ([NISRA flexible table builder](https://build.nisra.gov.uk/en/)).
+Data for Northern Ireland is collected from the bulk download available on their census data platforms ([NISRA flexible table builder](https://build.nisra.gov.uk/en/)).
 Table codes generally start with "ni".

 **Exceptions:**
 * Ethnic group for Bangladeshi - this data is not available for Northern Ireland 2021 - read more in the [assumptions_caveats.md](https://github.com/ONSgeo/Area_Classification/blob/main/docs/analytical_quality_assurance/assumptions_caveats.md)